what's wrong with animal tourism?

 Snakes used in snake charming and snake kissing have their fangs are pulled out with pliers, venom ducts blocked or removed, and sometimes their mouths are sewn shut, and then they're starved so they're forced to come out for food.

 Garra rufa fish are trapped and deprived of a natural diet to the point of starvation so that they have no choice but to eat the dead skin off of feet.
-And, according to the CDC, the pedicures are breeding grounds for dangerous, resistant bacteria.
+And, the pedicures are breeding grounds for dangerous, resistant bacteria.

 aquariums and marine parks